Our investors are savvy, educated and opportunistic. They will invest in quality projects with strong fundamentals.

-- We receive a detailed project IM (investment Memorandum) and CS (Capability Statement) from the developer explaining the investment proposition including time frames & projected rates of return.
+- CPC receive a detailed project IM (investment Memorandum) and CP (Corporate Profile) from the developer explaining the investment proposition including time frames & projected rates of return.

-- Investors receive the IM, CS and meet the developer to finalise funding requirements and establish an investor relationship.
+- Investors receive the IM, CP and meet the developer to finalise funding requirements and establish an investor relationship.

 - Note equity investment carries capital risk and should only be considered by investors who understand development risks.

 All investors must be classified as a wholesale/sophisticated investor for the purposes of Chapter 7 of the Corporations Act including:

 - An investment of $500,000 or more by any Australian resident or non-resident.

 - Any business that is not considered a small business (less than 20 people).

 - A body regulated by APRA include banks, building societies, credit unions, and life and general insurers.

 - A listed entity, or a related body corporate of a listed entity.